-For comparison purposes, the RZ-A background dataset was divided into shallow, middle and deep depth intervals.
-The shallow interval is from 0 to 10 feet below ground surface (bgs) and includes both a 0.5 feet bgs and 10 feet bgs sample.
-For some chemicals, the shallow interval was further divided into two intervals from 0 to 2 feet bgs and 2 to 10 feet bgs, based on a chemical-specific statistical comparison between the 0.5 feet bgs and 10 feet bgs samples.
-If this comparison showed that the 0.5-feet and 10-feet bgs samples were consistent with each other, they were grouped into one shallow depth interval (0-10 feet bgs).
-Otherwise, these samples were separated into two intervals (0-2 and 2-10 feet bgs) for comparison to the other RZs.
+The RZ-A dataset consists of samples collected from Phase B borings at depths of 0.5 feet below ground surface (fbgs), 10 fbgs, 20 fbgs, and 30 fbgs (sample depths refer to the tops of the samples).
+The datasets for the other four RZs consist of both Phase A and B samples collected at various depths in the Qal.
+For purposes of comparison with data from the remaining RZs, the RZ-A background dataset was divided into shallow, middle and deep depth intervals.
+The shallow interval is from 0 to 10 fbgs and includes both 0.5 fbgs and 10 fbgs samples.
+For some chemicals, the shallow interval was further divided into two intervals from 0 to 2 fbgs and 2 to 10 fbgs, based on a chemical-specific two-way statistical comparison between the RZ-A 0.5 fbgs and 10 fbgs samples (Table 2).
+If this comparison showed that the 0.5-fbgs and 10-fbgs samples were consistent with each other, they were grouped into one shallow depth interval (0-10 fbgs).
+Otherwise, these samples were separated into two intervals (0-2 and >2-10 fbgs) for comparison to the other RZs.
+The 2-fbgs depth cutoff was selected because it allows comparison of only the shallowest samples collected from borings in RZ-B through RZ-E with the 0.5 fbgs samples in RZ-A. Thus, the samples being compared in this interval were all collected at a depth of 0.5 fbgs, with the single exception of one soil sample collected at a depth of 1.5 fbgs from boring SA-111 in RZ-B. All of the metals results in this sample were similar to the mean values for the 0-2 fbgs and the intervals in both RZ-A background and the RZ-B datasets, and were well below the maximum detected values.
+Had this sample been included with those collected from greater depths (i.e., if a 1 fbgs depth cutoff had been selected) would not have resulted in additional or fewer COPCs being selected for the leaching evaluation.

 The metals which are evaluated for the 0- to 2-foot and >2- to 10-foot depth intervals and are not evaluated for the 0- to 10-feet interval are: arsenic, chromium (total), mercury, magnesium, molybdenum, potassium, sodium, strontium, and uranium.
-The middle depth interval includes samples from 10 feet bgs to the top of the Upper Muddy Creek Formation (UMCf) and the deep depth interval includes samples from the UMCf.
+The middle depth interval includes samples from 10 fbgs to the top of the Upper Muddy Creek Formation (UMCf) and the deep depth interval includes samples from the UMCf.